Wplace-lol/wplace.lol/README.md

-# WIP
+# Wplace.lol
-Join our Discord for updates: https://discord.gg/Tbh6A2czJT
+Wplace.lol is your number one place for guides, useful tools, tutorials, and much more!